Latest Articles

 Decoding Your Body’s Signals: A Roadmap to Healing

 Once you’ve explored my previous blog, you’ll understand more about the ‘why’ behind binge eating.
 I will now focus on the ‘how’ of overcoming it.
-This roadmap isn’t about quick fixes or rigid rules.
-Instead, it’s a guide to help you reconnect with your body, understand its needs, and respond in nurturing ways.

 My goal is to provide you with actionable strategies on how to stop binge eating by working with your body, not against it.
 Remember, this is a journey, not a destination.
 Each step you take is progress, no matter how small it might seem.
-Let’s break this down into manageable steps that you can start implementing today to transform your relationship with food and your body.

 1. Getting to know your body (Again)

-Remember when you were a kid and you just knew how you felt without overthinking it?
-We’re aiming to get back to that intuitive place.
 Let’s start small – maybe set a gentle reminder on your phone to check in with yourself a few times a day.
 Take a moment to notice your breath.
 Is it shallow or deep?
 How about your body – any tension?
 What emotions are bubbling up?
 And how would you describe how you feel on an energetic level?
 Light or heavy, focused or scattered, vibrant or dull?

 Don’t worry, there’s no right or wrong here.
 We’re just noticing.
 Think of it like becoming a friendly observer of your own experience.
 This simple practice can help you start recognising patterns in how your body responds to different situations throughout the day.